jnmaloof/brassica_eqtl_paper/paper/uncrowded_eqtl.md

 ## Expression QTL Overview
 Of the X genes that were differentially expressed between the parental samples, X had significant expression QTL associated with them.
 Of these, X were cis and X were trans expression QTL to the physical location of the gene on the chromosome.
 Of the X number of total genes expressed in the samples, X had significant expression QTL meeting our LOD significance threshold (LOD > 4, Figure 1).
 The expression QTL were distributed throughout all 10 chromosomes of Brassica rapa (Table X, Chromosome distribution) with the cis-effect expression QTL forming the distinctive cis-diagonal band (Figure 1).
 There were many more cis-effect (__8907__, Figure 2) expression QTL than trans-effect (__3749__, Figure 3) QTL.

 There were many large effect cis expression QTL in this study.
 The top three cis-effect eQTL with LOD scores of over 100 were located on Chromosomes A01, A02, A06.
 The largest cis-effect eQTL (chromosome A02) is protein of unknown function (LOD 287; Figure 1).
 The second largest cis-effect (A06) is AT3G49640 (E=9e-177) | FAD binding / catalytic/ tRNA dihydrouridine synthase (LOD 186; Figure 1).
-Third largest cis effect (A01) starch synthase - AT3G01180 (E=1e-058) AtSS2 | AtSS2 (starch synthase 2); transferase, transferring (LOD 160; Fig 1).
+Third largest cis effect (A01) starch synthase - AT3G01180 (E=1e-058) AtSS2 | AtSS2 (starch synthase 2); transferase, transferring (LOD 160; Figure 1).

 ## Hotspots
 Trans expression QTL hotspots were located on chromosomes A01, A02, A06, A09, A10 (Fig 4).
 The trans expression QTL hotspots on A02 and A06 line up with known flowering time genes (Fig 4, Supplemental Figure 1).